djarpin/VODAbox/README.md

 8. Run "vagrant ssh"
 9. Use something like PuTTY (http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html) to log into your virtual machine with the ssh information given by the above
 10. Within PuTTY "cd" to /vagrant and run "./finish_install.sh"
+11. Start Postgres with the command "sudo service postgresql-9.2 start"
+12. Run codes in examples using the commands "psql -d maddb <sql_filename>"

 Overview
 --------